How Blue Cheer Changed Everything With ‘Vincebus Eruptum’

-Blue Cheer have been cited by many as being the world's first heavy metal band.
-That's true to some extent, perhaps.
+Blue Cheer is typically cited as the world's first heavy metal band.
+That's true – to some extent.
 Iron Butterfly were already on the scene, while Grand Funk Railroad and Led Zeppelin were right around the corner, but none of them were as single (or simple) minded in their bludgeoning attack as Blue Cheer.

-They capture the angst and raw teen emotion of the Cochran original, but, like some crazy Ed ‘Big Daddy’ Roth vehicle, it's all souped up and driving way out of control.
-It certainly didn't sound like a lot of what was on the top of the charts, but in those times, it really was a stylistic free for all that somehow made sense.
+They capture the angst and raw teen emotion of the Cochran original, but, like some crazy Ed "Big Daddy" Roth vehicle, it's all souped up and driving way out of control.
+"Summertime Blues" certainly didn't sound like a lot of what was on the top of the charts – but in those times, it really was a stylistic free for all that somehow made sense.
+Along the way, Blue Cheer created lifelong fans in listeners like the late Rush drummer Neil Peart.

-In a 2009 essay in Rolling Stone, lifelong Blue Cheer fan and Rush drummer Neil Peart remembered seeing his heroes on television.
-“I had our family TV turned down low, trying not to disturb Mom and Dad, but the speaker was still overwhelmed with static and distortion,” he recalled.
-“Drummer Paul Whaley thrashed at the cymbals with both arms, Leigh Stephens was a dark-haired menace grinding out thick guitar riffs, and Dickie Peterson wailed through a pyramid of blond hair with his bass guitar hanging low."
+"I had our family TV turned down low, trying not to disturb Mom and Dad, but the speaker was still overwhelmed with static and distortion," Peart said in a 2009 essay for Rolling Stone.
+"Drummer Paul Whaley thrashed at the cymbals with both arms, Leigh Stephens was a dark-haired menace grinding out thick guitar riffs, and Dickie Peterson wailed through a pyramid of blond hair with his bass guitar hanging low."